-People discuss the most efficient way text management methods for a number of reasons: someone wants to build a digitalized notebook for new knowledge; Someone wants to manage the increasing case files in office work; Someone wants to archive thousands of articles they hoard on the internet.
+People discuss the most efficient way to manage text files for several reasons: apart from programming, someone wants to build a digitalized notebook for new knowledge; Someone wants to manage the increasing case files in office work; Someone wants to archive thousands of articles they hoard on the internet.
 Either way, I call that ‘text digesting system’ or ‘personal wiki’.
 Buckle up, I got some strong opinions about this topic.

-I think we all have been struggling in choosing tools: some excel at supporting markdown, some are good at coding highlighting, some support real-time online collaboration or even text searching in images.
+I think we all have been struggling in choosing tools: some excel at supporting markdown (pycharm, Rstudio), some are good at coding highlighting (VS code, Notepad++), some support real-time online collaboration (Overleaf, Github) or even text searching in images (MS Onenote, Goodnotes in Apple).
 If one has not used Emacs, I would probably recommend Evernote or Onenote.
-But if you’re an Emacs user, this is the chance of tasting the one-for-all solution.
+But if you are an Emacs user, this is the chance of tasting the one-for-all solution.

-On methdological level, my argument of recommending is that Emacs is the tool which has the most potential to facilitate you to manage all level of text work: from a TODO shopping list, to a one-person wikipedia.
+On methodological level, my argument of recommending is that Emacs is the tool which has the most potential to facilitate you to manage all level of text work: from a TODO shopping list to a one-person Wikipedia.

 On technical level, Emacs org-mode meets different needs with all types of packages.
 For example: